CALL FOR APPLICATIONS

 — ELAP Cohort Presentation of Awards at either a reception or awards luncheon.

 — production of a professional research training paper (PTP);

 — students are free to use their PTPs as they see fit, but a special arrangement may be possible with Student Anthropologist, subject to approval by the journal’s editorial board.

-i) Any student, ii) regardless of nationality, iii) enrolled at least half-time in a program in anthropology (minor, major, or interdisciplinary area where the focus is anthropology), iv) having completed at least two years of tertiary education at the time of application, and v) able to travel to the AAA meeting in Chicago in November 2013.
+- i) Any student, ii) regardless of nationality, iii) enrolled at least half-time in a program in anthropology (major, minor, concentration or interdisciplinary area where the focus is anthropology), iv) having completed at least two years of tertiary education at the time of application, and v) able to travel to the AAA meeting in Washington D.C. in November 2017.

 Current officers of the National Association of Student Anthropologists and partnering sections are ineligible to apply.